kbmackenzie/JSONBossDialogue/README.md

   - An online JSON validator tool I personally like is [JSONLint](https://jsonlint.com/), it's neat!

 Being unable to have more than one `_bd.json` file in the plugins folder does sadly mean that mods that use this custom dialogue mod are incompatible with each other: they cancel each other out and the dialogue will just default to base game dialogue.
 Everything else should work completely fine, there simply won't be custom dialogue.
 I may add a workaround for that in the future.
-For now, the simplest way around this is to just choose one of the conflicting `_bd.json` files to keep and either renaming or deleting the others.
+For now, the simplest way around this is to just choose one of the conflicting `_bd.json` files to keep and either rename or delete the others.

 ## Help